twoism/postly/README.markdown

 ###Usage

-    # launch the posterous console
+    # launch the postly console
-    $ posterous
+    $ postly

 ### In IRB